Kids' Wings Advice

 I am a 4th grade teacher.
 You did a workshop a few years ago after Because of Winn-Dixie was written.
 I still love that book and use the Roots and Wings guide we got.

-At any rate, do you any personal suggestions for teaching comprehension?
+At any rate, do you have any personal suggestions for teaching comprehension?
 I have 5 students who comprehend nothing they read or anything that is read to them.
 Are they really not interested, too immature, really don't care, or what?
 I am in my 28th year of teaching and have never had children that couldn't remember something that we've read.
-It is very frustrating for me so I know it has to be for them too.
+It is very frustrating for me, so I know it has to be for them too.
 Any help you can give me would be greatly appreciated.

 Thank you,